Would be a hot potato?Asked by: Mr. Madison Vandervort DVM

 Score: 4.1/5 (44 votes)

-Also to know, How do you use hot potato in a sentence?.
-Example Sentences
+How do you use hot potato in a sentence?

 The issue of gun control is a political hot potato in the United States.
 The legality of abortion is a hot potato in many countries around the world.
 I never discuss about anyone's religion, it can be a hot potato.
 The party members are not speaking on this topic as it is a political hot potato.

 Where does the phrase a hot potato come from?

 This phrase originated in Great Britain in the 1800's, and derives from the literal meaning that baked potatoes are very hot to the touch.
 Therefore, people are always very cautious when handling them.
 You would have to try to get rid of it so quickly you did not get burned, or avoid the potato altogether.

 What does the phrase drop like a hot potato mean?

 informal. to quickly stop being involved with someone or something because you stop liking that person or thing or you think they will cause problems for you: He dropped the plan like a hot potato when he realized how much it would cost him.
 Removing and getting rid of things.